 While autism can sometimes be diagnosed at age 18 months or younger, by age 2 most diagnoses performed by qualified professionals are reliable.
 However, some children don’t receive a diagnosis until they’re older, even into their teen or adult years.

 There are several steps involved in an autism diagnosis.
-The Centers for Disease Control and Prevention (CDC) outlines each of these steps in great detail.
-Ensuring that your child is properly monitored, screened, evaluated, and diagnosed is essential to getting them the care and services they need to live a productive and fulfilling life.
+The CDC outlines each of these screening steps.
+Ensuring that your child is properly monitored, screened, evaluated, and diagnosed is essential to getting them the care they need to live a productive and fulfilling life.

-According to the American Psychological Association (APA), a psychologist will likely use the following information to help with their diagnosis:
+According to the American Psychological Association (APA), a psychologist will likely use the following information to help with diagnosing autism:

 Talking with the child